Roina-Shin/google-cloud-study/GCP-Study/Study-log/GKE-Services-with-YAML.md

-- You can create the firewall rule by running this command:
+- You can create the firewall rules by running this command:

 ```